 |

-| Background |
+Background |

-| A draft
+A draft manuscript

-orthonormal cmf's, Cohen's space, and color rendering.
-The title
+the orthonormal cmf's, Cohen's space, and color

-is "Vectorial Color."
+Color."
 Also on my web site is a manuscript that clarifies what Prime Colors are: Michael H. Brill and James A. Worthey, "Color Matching Functions When One Primary Wavelength is Changed".
 General Background, including Thornton's and Cohen's work is in Render Asking: James A. Worthey, "Color rendering: asking the question," Color Research and Application 28(6):403-412, December 2003.
 An alternate approach to color rendering, without vector diagrams, is in Render Calc: James A. Worthey, "Color rendering: a calculation that estimates colorimetric shifts," Color Research and Application 29(1):43-56, February 2004. |

-| Seldom
+Seldom Asked

-Asked Questions (links) |
+Questions (links) |

-| Stop |
+Stop |

-No Farther |
+Scroll No Farther |

 Material Below Addresses Obscure Questions |

-colors, C1
+2 colors, C1 and C2 are

-and C2 are set to equal power.
+set to equal power.
 The mixture is m. |

-| Cone
+Cone Sensitivities,

-Sensitivities, Approximately Smith-Pokorny Primaries |
+Approximately Smith-Pokorny Primaries |

 |